-At the December, 1997 Board meeting, the Board decided to eliminate the Nominating Committee, effective with the first Board meeting in 1998, to be replaced by a Corporate Governance Committee.
-This Committee, which will include only outside directors, will have the following duties: (a) the organization, structure and responsibility of the Board and its Committees; (b) evaluation of the effectiveness of the Board and each Committee in the Company's corporate governance process; (c) review of the qualifications of prospective directors and the nomination of director candidates; (d) review of the appropriate level of outside directors' fees and retainers; and (e) determination of the appropriate ratio of inside and outside directors.
+Governance Committee.
+The Governance Committee met once during 1999.
+The Governance Committee consisted of Carl W. Vogt, Klaus E. Agthe, and Howard M. Dean.
+The Committee's functions include: (a) the organization, structure and responsibility of the Board and its Committees; (b) evaluation of the effectiveness of the Board and each Committee in the Company's corporate governance process; (c) review of the qualifications of prospective directors and the nomination of director candidates; (d) review of the appropriate level of outside directors' fees and retainers; and (e) determination of the appropriate ratio of inside and outside directors.